 Your Recovery

-You had surgery to remove a pilonidal cyst.
+You had surgery to remove a pilonidal (say "py-luh-NY-dul") cyst.
 How long it will take for you to heal depends on the way your surgery was done.
-After healing, you will have a scar or scars from the procedure.
-These will fade and become softer with time.
+Any scars will fade over time.

-Most people can go back to work and most activities anywhere from a few days to a couple of weeks.
+Most people can go back to work and their normal routine 1 to 2 weeks after surgery.
 Your doctor will let you know what to expect.
-Until you have completely healed, you will need to avoid strenuous exercise and activities that require long periods of sitting.
+Until you have completely healed, you will need to avoid strenuous exercise and sitting for long periods of time.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.